evkx/evkx.github.io/content/models/genesis/_index.fr.md

 ---
-title: Genesis modèles de VE
+title: Modèles EV de Genesis
 linktitle: "Genesis"
 description: "Genesis is a luxury car brand that was launched by Hyundai Motor Group in 2015.
 It aims to provide positive and innovative experiences for its customers through its design, performance, and service."
 weight: 30